SamWhited/typo/README.md

     page.google_fonts_family: nil

 A [Google Fonts](http://www.google.com/fonts#) `family` line to import.
 Eg.
 `Open+Sans:400,600italic&subset=latin,cyrillic-ext`.
-This does _NOT_ override a
+This does _NOT_ override
-site specific option; instead, it loads the font in addition to any site wide fonts.
+the site specific option; instead, it loads the font in addition to any site wide fonts.

     page.lettrine: nil